linbuliao/DeepDoublet/README.md

 ================================================================
 A tool for decomposing doublet (mixed two single cells when sequencing) to two single cells based on their trascriptome.

+The matrices in "umi" folder only included expression values of 8,676 selected genes, while the matrices in "FullGenes" folder reserved information of all available genes.

 ## Generate artificial doublets
 * Example
 ```